 NDC notes that some of the evaluation criteria listed in the resolution review process appear nebulous, and further notes that some of the criteria should be considered for all applications.
-For instance, NDC states, it is unclear what "evaluation of proposed reimbursable work product(s)" entails and whether the same kind of evaluation should also occur under ministerial review.
-We emphasize here that the criteria for ministerial review and approval are intended to enable staff to approve applications that meet the minimum requirements, as specified in Section 8 of the Guidelines set out in Appendix A. Applications not meeting the minimum requirements may be considered for a grant via Commission resolution, a discretionary review rather than ministerial.
+For instance, NDC states, it is unclear what "evaluation of proposed reimbursable work product(s)" entails and

-Upon further consideration and review of the program rules applicable to the Tribal Technical Assistance program, and in light of the fact that the Commission will set a maximum award amount (per local agency, per year)

-eligible for ministerial review and approval of \$500,000, we find it is not necessary, and moreover not conducive to the type of evaluation(s) required, to identify scoring criteria for applications not eligible for ministerial review and approval.
+Upon further consideration and review of the program rules applicable to the Tribal Technical Assistance program, and in light of the fact that the Commission will set a maximum award amount (per local agency, per year) eligible for ministerial review and approval of \$500,000, we find it is not necessary, and moreover not conducive to the type of evaluation(s) required, to identify scoring criteria for applications not eligible for ministerial review and approval.
 Applications not meeting the requirements for ministerial approval may require qualitative evaluation, which may not align with assigning a numerical score.
 Moreover, there may be other factors, beyond those identified in the staff proposal, that impact the potential value of a project proposal.
 These other factors may also not align with a scoring rubric.
 For instance, a standardized metric such as the total grant amount per number of households to be served (expressed as dollars per household), while informative, would not account for other important factors such as the size of the relevant area, and thus it would be prohibitively difficult to assign a numerical score.
-For applications that are referred to the Commission for review and approval via resolution, the Commission determines to maintain flexibility in evaluating whether and how to approve such applications.
+For applications that the Commission will review for approval via resolution, the Commission determines to maintain flexibility in evaluating whether and how to approve such applications.